-Earlville Elementary Fire exits:
+Earlyille Elementary Fire exits:

-Resource Room - Go out the north door, turn right and walk to the east side of the playground equipment.
-Junior Kindergarten(Freeze)/Preschool - Use the south door and walk toward the tennis court fence.
-Junior Kindergarten (Friedlein) - Staying to the left, go out east door to the far west side of the playground equipment.
+Title I classroom - Go out the north door, turn right and walk to the east side of the playground equipment.
+Preschool - Use the south door and walk toward the tennis court fence.

+Junior Kindergarten - Staying to the left, go out east door to the far west side of the playground equipment.